 So we’re lighting our campfires on Zoom.
 We're running Evening Campfires around topics to warm our hearts and minds, and building Working Campfire groups to bring people together to support one another in professional and personal challenges.

-If you'd like to find out more about coaching or joining a Campfire group email me via firstname.lastname@example.org.
+If you'd like to find out more about coaching or joining a coaching group email me via firstname.lastname@example.org.
 We'll begin with an informal chat to explore your objectives and the fit for a coaching programme together.

 At present I'm predominantly working with clients via Zoom but am also able to offer face-to-face coaching for clients subject to Covid restrictions.